Emmanuel-Asamanyuah/Stock-Analysis-Dashboard/README.md

 # Stock Analysis Dashboard (AAPL, TSLA, MSFT - 2023)

-Stock analysis of AAPL, TSLA, and MSFT using Python and Tableau.
+Stock analysis of AAPL, TSLA, and MSFT using Python and Tableau to evaluate performance, risk, and return.

 ## What I Did
 - Used stock data from Yahoo Finance via the yfinance library